 Getting a Diagnosis

 Anyone can get lung cancer.
 This is no population of people that have absolute immunity from the disease.
-That being said, there are certain groups of people who are more likely to contract lung cancer than others.
+That being said, certain groups of people are more likely to contract lung cancer than others.

 Generally, lung cancer is found in older people over the age of 65.
 Some lifestyle choices, such as smoking tobacco, can increase the risk of getting a diagnosis.